aredn/documentation/arednGettingStarted/node_admin.rst

   |

+  Target Address
-  You can click the down arrow icon at the right of the *Target Address* and *Source Address* fields to select the desired nodes from a dropdown list.
-If your desired device is not shown, you can click in the fields to enter or edit the device name that you want to test.
-After selecting the *Target* and *Source* devices, click the ``Go`` button to the bottom right of the results field to view the results.
-You may want to test network connectivity in both directions by clicking the double-arrow icon to swap the *Target* and *Source* devices.
+    Click the down arrow icon at the right of the *Target Address* to select a target device from the dropdown list.
+If your desired device is not shown, you can click in the field to enter or edit the hostname or IP address that you want to use as the target.
+This can be any device or address which is capable of responding to pings.

+  Source Address
+    The *source* must always be an AREDN® node, and by default the current node name is automatically entered.
+Click the down arrow icon at the right of *Source Address* to select a node from the dropdown list.
+If your desired node is not shown, you can click in the field to enter or edit the node name that you want to use as the source.

+  After selecting the *Target* and *Source*, click the ``Go`` button in the bottom right corner to view the results.
+You may want to test network connectivity in both directions by clicking the double-arrow icon to swap the *Target* and *Source* devices, remembering that your *source* must always be an AREDN® node.
 When you are finished studying the results, click the ``Done`` button to return to the status display.

 Traceroute
   This tool allows you to perform a traceroute between two devices on your network.
 Context-sensitive help is available by clicking the ``Help`` button.